The major blunders in our conversations

 will naturally listen to you if you make sense, not because

 you're giving fodder for gossip.
-Telling too much about yourself

 is like baring your soul to a group of strangers.
 It's okay